ThisakG/Online-Banking-Database-SLIIT-Y1S2-group-project-/README.md

 # Online-Banking-Database-SLIIT-Y1S2-group-project-
 # SQL Database Project

 This repository contains a SQL database project created using Microsoft SQL Server.
 The database is designed to handle data of an online banking platform (Helix Banking): all the neccessary customer data, employee data, information on banking facilities, and more.
+This GitHub Repository contains all the necessary codes and files created as the group project for the Year 1 Semester 2 Information Systems and Data Modelling  Module at SLIIT.

 ## Technologies Used